rspica/Bamazon/README.md

 # Bamazon
-an Amazon-like storefront :facepunch: with the MySQL
+an Amazon-like storefrontwith the MySQL :facepunch:

 # Week of 12 HW: Node.js & MySQL